awsdocs/aws-iot-docs/developerguide/device-defender-audit.md

 **Low**
 Noncompliant audit checks with this severity often indicate security best practices were overlooked or bypassed\.
 Although they might not cause an immediate security impact on their own, these lapses can be exploited by bad actors\.
 Like medium severity issues, low severity issues require attention as part of your continuous security posture maintenance\.

-## Next steps<a name="device-defender-audit-severity-next-steps"></a>
+## Next Steps<a name="device-defender-audit-severity-next-steps"></a>

-To understand the types of audit checks that can be performed, see [Audit checks](device-defender-audit-checks.md)\.
-To learn how to perform an audit, see [How to perform audits](device-defender-HowToProceed.md)\.
+To understand the types of audit checks that can be performed, see [Audit Checks](device-defender-audit-checks.md)\.
+To learn how to perform an audit, see [How to Perform Audits](device-defender-HowToProceed.md)\.
 For information about service quotas that apply to audits, see [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#limits_iot)\.